stanford-cs324/winter2022/lectures/introduction.md

 $$\nl{...
 Apple iPhone ...} \generate{} \text{(negative sentiment sentence)}.$$

-In general, the poison documents can be inconspicious and given the lack of careful curation that happens with existing training sets, this is a huge problem.
+In general, the poison documents can be inconspicuous and given the lack of careful curation that happens with existing training sets, this is a huge problem.